 - c.
 Recapture of depreciation resulting from sale of assets.
 The sale of depreciable assets, or a substantial portion thereof, at a price in excess of the cost of the property as reduced by accumulated depreciation, resulting in, a gain on sale, and calculated in accordance with Medicare (Title XVIII) Principles of Reimbursement indicates the fact that depreciation used for the purpose of computing allowable costs was greater than the actual economic depreciation.

-The amount of the recapture shall be determined as follows: - (1) The gross recapture amount shall be the lesser of the actual gain on the sale or the Medicaid portion of accumulated depreciation after the effective date of January 1, 1972.

-The gross recapture amount shall be reduced by .877193 percent for each month in excess of forty-eight (48) months participation in the Medicaid program.
-Additional beds and other related depreciable assets put into service after July 1, 1990 shall be subject to the same thirteen and one-half (13 1/2) year depreciation recapture phase out schedule beginning at the time the additional beds are put into service.

-The gross recapture amount related to the additional beds shall be reduced by .877193 percent for each month in excess of forty-eight (48) months' participation in the Medicaid program subsequent to the date the additional beds were put into service.
+The amount of the recapture shall be determined as follows: - (1) The gross recapture amount shall be the lesser of the actual gain on the sale or the Florida Medicaid portion of accumulated depreciation.
+The gross recapture amount shall be reduced by .877193 percent for each month in excess of 48 months participation in the Florida Medicaid program.
+Additional beds and other related depreciable assets put into service shall be subject to the same thirteen and one-half year depreciation recapture phase out schedule beginning at the time the additional beds are put into service.
+The gross recapture amount related to the additional beds shall be reduced by .877193 percent for each month in excess of 48 months participation in the Florida Medicaid program subsequent to the date the additional beds were put into service.
 To determine the amount of gain associated with additional beds, the portion of the sale price associated with all depreciable assets shall be allocated to the older and new portions of a facility as follows: For each part of the facility, determine the proportion of beds to the facility's total number of beds.
 Multiply the proportion of beds in that part of the facility by the sale price.
 The result is the portion of the sales price allocable to that part of the facility.